Christine-Muhoro/movie_group_project/README.md

-# ** Urban Movie Production Analysis**
+# ** Urban Productions Movie Analysis**

 ## **Overview**
 This project analyzes trends in various movie datasets to form meaningful insights that shed light on a film's success in the film industry and thus inform the company on the most influential factors in the film-making industry.

 ## **Business Understanding**
-The company's head of the movie studio requires meaningful insights from the data analysis in order to take important factors into consideration to ensure a sustainable profit in the newly dived in film-making business.The core questions to be answered are:
+Urban Productions' head requires meaningful insights from the data analysis in order to take important factors into consideration to ensure a sustainable profit in the newly dived in film-making business.The core questions to be answered are:

 1. The genres which have the best returns from investments.